 Wheat Street Towers Update – The Wheat Street Towers project in Atlanta is a significant renovation of a 13-story residential building that provides affordable housing for elderly persons of low to moderate incomes.
 The 40+ year old building, which was built in 1971, was in need of a complete renovation, both interior and exterior, to provide its residents with a high-quality living experience.
 The building’s exterior has already received a fresh coat of paint, new windows, and architectural grilles, making a striking difference to the Auburn Avenue skyline.

-Three primary design goals were established early in the process: 1) transform the tower into a high-quality living experience, 2) transform the plaza at the northwest corner of the site into one fully accessible to the residents, and 3) enliven Auburn Avenue through a new three-story mixed-use Annex Building east of the tower.
+The Wheat Street Charitable Foundation (WSCF) hired the architectural team of TSW and The MXD Collaborative to bring their vision of the renovation to life.
+The design goals for the project were established early on, with a focus on transforming the tower into a high-quality living space, making the plaza at the northwest corner of the site accessible to the residents, and enlivening Auburn Avenue through the construction of a new three-story mixed-use Annex Building east of the tower.

 TSW and The MXD Collaborative have a reputation for delivering exceptional design and building solutions that are functional, sustainable, and attractive.
 They understand the importance of community and strive to create spaces that bring people together and promote social interaction.
 For the Wheat Street Towers project, they have applied this philosophy by creating a comprehensive renovation plan that not only transforms the building but also transforms the surrounding area, providing a vibrant, inclusive, and accessible space for the residents to enjoy.